xar-network/xar-network/docs/delegator-guide-cli.md

 // your balance should change after you bond CSDT or withdraw rewards xarcli query account

-// you should have delegations after you bond Atom xarcli query staking delegations <delegatorAddress>
+// you should have delegations after you bond CSDT xarcli query staking delegations <delegatorAddress>

 // this returns your tx if it has been included